Skip Navigation

 Fees: $30 Lab Fee

-This is a laboratory class which will provide an understanding of the world of living things.
-Students will study cell biology, the molecular basis of heredity, interdependence and classification of organisms, organization in living systems and evolution.
+This course uses activities and labs to provide students with an introduction to the study of living things.
+Topics include cell biology, the molecular basis of heredity, interdependence and classification of organisms, organization in living systems and evolution.
+Emphasis is placed on hands-on exploration, application, and practice with the scientific method.

 Credit: 1.0